-As part of the Coquitlam River Water Use Plan (LB1 WUP), a long-term adaptive management study is being conducted on the Coquitlam River to compare anadromous fish production under two experimental flow regimes.
+As part of the Coquitlam River Water Use Plan (LB1 WUP), a long-term adaptive management study is being conducted in Coquitlam River to compare anadromous fish production under two experimental flow regimes.
 Fish population monitoring under the first flow regime (Treatment 1, dam release flows from 0.8-1.4 cms) occurred from 2000 until the completion of the Coquitlam Dam seismic upgrade in October 2008.
 Fish production under Treatment 2 (release flows from 1.1-6.1 cms) will be monitored for up to 9 years.
-The Coquitlam River Monitoring Program (CRMP) focuses on four anadromous species: steelhead trout and coho, chum and pink salmon; and includes adult escapement and smolt outmigration monitoring for each species.
-Higher returns during 2007-2012 allowed Chinook escapements to be estimated as well.
-Since 2006, night snorkeling surveys have also been included in the monitoring program to provide estimates of late summer standing stocks of juvenile coho and steelhead.
-This report summarizes monitoring results during Treatment 1 (2000-2008) and the first four years of Treatment 2 (2009-2012) for the four major components of the CRMP: adult salmon escapement surveys, steelhead redd counts, juvenile standing stock surveys, and smolt trapping.
-The primary emphasis of this report is work completed in 2012 (all life stages), but summaries of all data years for each species and life stage are presented and discussed as well.
-Estimates of adult escapement, late summer juvenile standing stocks and egg-to-smolt survival estimates should be considered preliminary and will change as additional observer efficiency data are accumulated in future years.
+The Coquitlam River Monitoring Program (CRMP) focuses on four anadromous species: coho, steelhead, chum and pink, and includes adult escapement and smolt outmigration monitoring for each species.
+Higher returns during 2007-2011 allowed Chinook escapements to be estimated as well.
+Since 2006, night snorkelling surveys have also been included in the monitoring program to provide estimates of late summer standing stocks of juvenile coho and steelhead.
+This report summarizes monitoring results during Treatment 1 (2000-2008) and the first three years of Treatment 2 (2009-2011) for the four major components of the CRMP: adult salmon escapement surveys, steelhead redd counts, juvenile standing stock surveys, and smolt trapping.
+The primary emphasis of this report is work completed in 2010 (adult salmon escapement) and 2011 (all life stages), but summaries of all data years for each species and life stage are presented and discussed as well.
+Estimates of adult escapement, late summer juvenile standing stocks and eggto-smolt survival estimates should be considered preliminary and will change as additional observer efficiency data are accumulated in future years.